Director of Choral Studies Program:

 CU choirs are open to students of all majors.
+An audition is required for all choirs except Collegiate Chorale.
 CU choral auditions are held by appointment at the beginning of each semester in Macky 102.
 Students may sign up for an audition time online at www.signupgenius.com/go/20f044dafa629a6ff2-fall.
 Detailed information will be posted outside of Macky 102 and on Facebook prior to each semester (our FB page is titled “The University of Colorado Choirs”).
 The audition consists of singing a prepared art song or familiar song such as “My Country ‘Tis of Thee,” singing through simple scale and echo patterns, and some sight-reading. (note: A prepared solo is required for consideration if you wish to audition for University Singers).
 Everyone must audition every year regardless of past participation in a CU ensemble.

 The following paragraphs provide brief descriptions of the specific choirs.